Mantosh-Kumar-Raj/FinanceIQ-Using-Machine-Learning/README.md

 # FinanceIQ – Machine Learning in Banking

 ## Overview
 FinanceIQ is a machine learning-based system that enhances banking operations through predictive analytics and fraud detection.
 It integrates multiple models for fraud detection, loan approval prediction, and customer segmentation.
-The system also includes sentiment analysis, investment portfolio optimization, and an AI chatbot for personalized financial recommendations.
+The system also includes sentiment analysis, credit scoring, fastest low apporval and personalized financial recommendations.

 ## Key Features
 - **Fraud Detection** – Identifies fraudulent transactions using anomaly detection.